gap-actions/setup-gap/README.md

 The action `setup-gap` has to be called by the workflow of a GAP package.
-By default it
-- downloads and compiles the latest release of GAP, and
+By default it downloads and compiles the latest release of GAP.
-- compiles the packages `io`, `json` and `profiling`

 Its behaviour can be customized via the inputs below.